 If I had to guess, I don’t think Cricut will be announcing anything too crazy for a while.

-I hope this clears things up for those of you who were wondering what all the hubbub was about.
+I hope this clears things up for those of you who were wondering what all the fuss was about.

 Feel free to leave comments with your thoughts on the matter.
 Do you use Cricut products to make crafts or have you considered it?